naurahhanaf/citibike-trip-analysis/report/analysis_report.md

 ## Conclution
 1. **Dominance of Subscribers**
-- Subscribers significantly dominate the total number of trips compared to Customers (occasional users or tourists).
+- Subscribers (annual members) significantly dominate the total number of trips compared to Customers (24-hour or 7-day pass users).
 There are around 12.2 million trips by subscribers, compared to 305.6 thousand trips by customers.
 - In terms of gender, male subscribers far exceed female subscribers (approximately 9.3 million trips for males and 3.2 million for females).

 2. **Age Distribution of Riders**